 From the harvest, to the crush, punching down, bottling and labeling everything is done by hand with love.

-Made with locally grown grapes, Las Flores focuses on keeping our carbon footprint to a minimum, while supporting the local community.
+Most of our wines are made with locally grown grapes, Las Flores focuses on keeping our carbon footprint to a minimum, while supporting the local community.